 Tables 13-10 and 13-11 compare the 2009 capacity analysis without and with completion of the Proposed Action.
 The Proposed Action would result in changes in the operation of area streets and intersections, but generally, the LOS would continue to be mid-D (45.0 seconds of delay) or better at the analysis approaches, and conditions at some locations would improve.
-However, there would be capacity constraints on certain intersection approaches, which would result in LOS D, E, or F conditions with more than 45.0 seconds of delay as follows:
+However, there would be capacity constraints on certain intersection approaches, which would result in LOS D, E, or F conditions with more than 45.0 seconds of delay, as set forth in Tables 13-10 and 13-11: